How to Remove Crayon from Wood [5 Quick Ways]

 This eraser would not ruin the finish of your wood.
 The second step is crucial to prevent this from happening.
 To determine if Magic Eraser is leaving stains or damage to your wood’s finish, you need to test it.
 This step may not be necessary if the wood you have is unfinished.

-Step 3: Remove the crayon stain with magic eraser
+Step 3: Remove the crayon stain with a magic eraser

 Then rub the crayon stain with an eraser.
 The eraser should be held to the wood.
 This is how the wax melts due to the heat of the gum.
 Keep it there for a few seconds and then start rubbing in circular motions.

 Continue in this way until all crayon stains have been removed from your block of wood.
-It is possible for the eraser to get stained if there is a lot of it.
+The eraser can get stained if there is a lot of it.

 It’s best to flip the magic eraser over so you can use the other side.
 After that, you can either let the wood dry naturally or use a soft, clean cloth to remove any moisture.